DevQAC/QA-Portal/qa-portal-angular/README.md

 Navigation within an application is controlled from links within the application or from the menu items on the side navigation pane.

-Each application has an app-routing.module.ts file to define it's navigation routes.
+Each application has an `app-routing.module.ts` file to define it's navigation routes.

-The portal-core app-routing.module.ts loads the routing modules of each of the portal projects and all routing is controlled from the portal-core project.
+The portal-core `app-routing.module.ts` loads the routing modules of each of the portal projects and all routing is controlled from the portal-core project.
 The intention is to lazy load these routing modules but at the moment they are directly loaded as there appears to be a problem with lazy loading from other applications in Angular 8.

 #### 2.1.4.
 Error Handling

-The portal-core application manages error handling through the QaErrorHandlingService (qa-error-handling.service.ts).
+The portal-core application manages error handling through the  `QaErrorHandlingService`.
 This can be referenced from any of the portal applications.
-For an example of using the error handler service, see self-reflection-form.component.ts
+For an example of using the error handler service, see `self-reflection-form.component.ts`

 The error handling service will redirect any severe errors to an error page advising the user that there is a serious issue with the application and if the issue continues to contact support.